cla-bit/PayStackEase/README.md

     print(f"Transaction Created: {create_transaction}")
 ```

-> ✅: **Good**: You can check your Paystack account, go to the Transaction page and you will see the transaction just created.
+> ✅: **Good**: You can check your Paystack account, go to the Transaction page, and you will see the transaction just created.

 # Other Tools